coderefinery/workshop-outro/README.md

 ### Bring your own code session

 * **Bring your own code and we'll look at it together**
-* Upcoming Tuesday afternoons, 22 and 29 October (see website)
+  * Wednesday April 16, 09:00 - 11:00
-* Zoom link will be sent to registered learners
+  * Register here: <https://link.webropolsurveys.com/EP/77CAC7D83922E86E> (also linked from workshop schedule)

 ### Review

 - Main list: https://coderefinery.org/lessons/
 - All open source and will continue to be updated
-- Videos will stay on YouTube
+- Videos will stay on [YouTube](https://www.youtube.com/channel/UC47aupE7HKGduAjXKt1Gwrg)
 - We encourage re-use, re-teaching, etc.

 ### Ask for local support from partners